Holiday Lighting and Winter Décor Ideas for Boston-Area Homes

 Exterior Holiday Lighting Ideas for Boston-Area Homes

-Exterior décor plays a significant role in curb appeal and arrival experience.
-In Boston’s suburban communities and historic districts alike, subtle, well-planned lighting tends to feel most timeless.
+Exterior décor plays a significant role in curb appeal and the arrival experience.
+In Boston’s suburban communities and historic districts alike, subtle, well-planned lighting tends to feel the most timeless.

 Warm White Roofline Lighting